Shirakumo/lichat-protocol/README.md

 When the client receives an `emote` update from the server, it reacts as follows:

-1. The `payload` and `content-type` are associated with the `name` and persisted on the client.
-When the client sends an `emotes` event it to the server it should include the name of this emote in the `names` list.
+1. The `payload` and `content-type` are associated with the `name` and `channel`, and are persisted on the client.
+When the client sends an `emotes` event for the channel to the server it should include the name of this emote in the `names` list.

-When the client sees a `message` update, every match of the regex `:([^:]+):` in the `text` where the group matched by the regex is the name of an emote from the known list of emotes, then the match of the regex should be displayed to the user by an image of the emote's image.
+When the client sees a `message` update, every match of the regex `:([^:]+):` in the `text` where the group matched by the regex is the name of an emote from the known list of emotes for the current channel or the primary channel, then the match of the regex should be displayed to the user by an image of the emote's image.

 #### 7.4 Edit (shirakumo-edit)
 Purpose: allows users to make retroactive edits to their messages.